open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 **[14]:** This can refer to both the compressed or uncompressed size.
 If both sizes are known, the uncompressed size should be used.

+**[15]:** If the operation is not sufficiently described by `messaging.operation.type`.

-**[15]:** Semantic conventions for individual messaging systems SHOULD document whether `network.peer.*` attributes are applicable.
+**[16]:** Semantic conventions for individual messaging systems SHOULD document whether `network.peer.*` attributes are applicable.
 Network peer address and port are important when the application interacts with individual intermediary nodes directly, If a messaging operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[16]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[17]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-`messaging.operation.name` has the following list of well-known values.
+`messaging.operation.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|